- Fill out the form completely

 - Go to a conference (ex: Math Competition)

 - Fix up campus ( ex: Student lead project to repair outlets in the student center)

-* work with the office of Student Life on financial details.
+* work with the Office of Student Activities and Campus Life on financial details.